BryonyGatehouse/ENGR401/Presentation/Description.md

 I presented a slideshow on the biases of Machine Learning focusing on the way gender stereotypes are presented in Machine Translation.

 The points and slides I used for this presentation can be found in the [Notes](/Presentation/Notes.md).
+References can be found in the [References](/Presentation/References.md).